Hunter Education Program

 Duplicate Hunter/Boater Education Card

-If you have lost your hunter/boater education card, please go to www.mdwfp.com/education-outreach/hunter-education to download a card or to purchase a duplicate card for a $3.00 fee.
+If you’ve lost your hunter or boater education card, you can download a replacement or purchase a duplicate card for a $3 fee through the MDWFP Hunter Education page.

 All Hunter Education classes require online pre-registration.